-Japan is a country full of contrasts and surprises, especially for travellers coming from Europe like us.
+Japan is full of contrasts and surprises, especially for travellers from Europe like us.

 These are some of the things that we didn’t expect:

-There is a lot of vending machines in Japan.
+There are loads of vending machines in Japan.

 Some of them are located even at some restaurants where they are used for ordering meals.

-They were really useful, especially when the menu was only in Japanese, because we could follow the pictures on the buttons.
+They are really useful, especially when the menu is only Japanese, because you can follow the pictures on the buttons.

 Even though we had no idea what type of meat we were ordering, at least we knew if it was a soup, rice or noodle meal.